uccser/cs-field-guide/text/en/chapters/computer-vision.md

 {panel type="teacher-note" summary="Colour spaces"}

-In this section we cover the RGB, CMYK, and HSV colour spaces.
+In this section we cover the RGB, CMYK, and HSV colour spaces, as they are either used commonly for everyday purposes or .
 There are many more types of colour spaces, many for specialised purposes that we do not cover here.

 {panel end}